 What are steroids, and why do bodybuilders use them?
 Which famous male celebrities have used steroids?
 Which celebrities are “natty” or clean?
 Read on!

 What are Steroids?

-Anabolic steroids or more commonly referred to as simply steroids are synthetic substances made to mimic what natural testosterone can do.
+Anabolic steroids or more commonly referred to as simply steroids are synthetic substances made to mimic what natural testosterone can do as well as testosterone booster supplements.
 Testosterone is the very hormone responsible for anything related to growth, especially muscle growth.

-Bodybuilders want to capitalise on testosterone, so they all have this strict routine that revolves around maximizing the anabolic (growth) effects of testosterone.
+Bodybuilders want to capitalise on testosterone, so they all have this strict routine that revolves around maximising the anabolic (growth) effects of testosterone.

 However, some bodybuilders want more than just what their bodies are naturally producing.
 This explains why anabolic steroids have become notoriously popular in the bodybuilding scene.
 This also explains why steroids are often prescribed for testosterone replacement therapy.